BileulDevs/Cobblemon-Marks/README.md

 neoforge/ → NeoForge entrypoints and network handler
 ```

-Progress synchronization uses a custom `S2C` packet (`SyncMarkProgressPayload`) that sends the Pokémon's full progress map to the client whenever a counter is incremented.
+Progress synchronization uses a custom `S2C` packet (`SyncMarkProgressPayload`) that sends the Pokémon's full progress map to the client whenever a counter is incremented, ensuring the tooltip always reflects the latest state without needing to reopen the summary screen.

 ---